 - Leverage paid promotions on LinkedIn & Google for quick results

 I always recommend the organic option for better results but you may try paid promotion as well.

 Why?
 Because PPC ads on Google will give you instant leads but the quality of leads may not be great.
 On the other hand, an effective google ranking can help you not only drive traffic to your website but also built brand credibility.

 Blogging on relevant topics which your target audience spends time to read and stay updated is also a great idea to create awareness among an already established audience and prospective customers.

-If your buyer is already a connection on LinkedIn it will add lot of weight, recall factor and trust with your profile.
+If your buyer is already a connection on LinkedIn it will add a lot of weight, recall factor, and trust with your profile.